November 7th - Pomona, California -

 We took a nice motorcycle ride today and visited Colonial Williamsburg.
 Back in Junior High our school took a trip over

-here to the East Coast and visited all these places so they are a bit familiar and yet they seem so different at the same
+here to the East Coast for ten days and visited all these places so they are a bit familiar and yet they seem so different

-time.
+at the same time.
 I guess being older I appreciate the history lessons a bit more then I did back then.
-It's also nicer to plan your own
+It's also nicer to

-trips and see what we want instead of being led around by a teacher.
-One fun thing we did that we couldn't have done
+plan your own trips and see what we want instead of being led around by a teacher.
+One fun thing we did that we

-early days of the Revolutionary War.
-Frank's favorite part was a huge two-story toy store that had every type of
+reenactment of the early days of the Revolutionary War.
+Frank's favorite part was a huge two story toy store that had

-interactive toy one could imagine.
-There were about a dozen that we had never seen before, but they were a blast to
+every type of interactive toy imaginable.
+There were about a dozen that we had never seen before, but they were a

-figure out.
+blast to figure out.
 We could have spent the entire day in there.
 Either that or go broke buying them all to play later.
-After

-dragging Frank out of the toy store we headed home.
-We passed all sorts of cotton fields and huge plantations.
-Next
+when the town crier announced Williamsburg was closing.
+We passed all sorts of cotton fields and huge plantations as

-year we will have to explore the plantations a bit and go into Jamestown and Yorktown which were just up the road.
+we left and will have to explore those next year along with Jamestown and Yorktown which were just up the road.

 It takes 3 men to secure the bull in the pen